-It’s packed with fat, though, so don’t feed your pooch too much, or you’ll run the risk of pancreatitis.
+It’s packed with fat, though, so don’t feed your pooch too much.
 Also, the more you feed your dog, the more likely you’ll have to deal with a constipated pet for a few days.

 12. Beef or Chicken Broth

 While this isn’t enough to be a meal, a little broth can be a lifesaver if your dog is turning their nose up at one of the foods above.
 It’s a great way to get your dog to eat rice and broccoli, for example.

 When preparing the broth for your dog you should not add salt.
 Remember to remove all the bones before offering the broth to your dog, never feed give your dog a cooked bone.